Stephen Baxter (author): Writing

 A second category in Baxter's work is based on readings in evolutionary biology and human/animal behaviour.
 Elements of this appear in his future histories (especially later works like the Destiny's Children series and Flood/Ark), but here it is the focus.
 The major work in this category is Evolution, which imagines the evolution of humanity in the Earth's past and future.
 The Mammoth Trilogy, written for young adults, shares similar themes and concerns as it explores the present, past, and future of a small herd of mammoths found surviving on an island in the Arctic Ocean.

-A third category of Baxter's fiction is alternate history, based on research into history.
+A third category of Baxter's fiction is alternative history, based on research into history.
 These stories are more human, with characters portrayed with greater depth and care.
-This includes his NASA Trilogy, which incorporates research into NASA and its history; and the Time's Tapestry series, which features science-fictional interventions into our past from an alternate-history future.
+This includes his NASA Trilogy, which incorporates research into NASA and its history; and the Time's Tapestry series, which features science-fictional interventions into our past from an alternative-history future.
 The novel Anti-Ice is an earlier example of Baxter's blending of alternate history with science fiction.
-A more recent work in this direction is the Northland Trilogy, an alternate prehistory that begins with Stone Spring, set ten thousand years ago in the Stone Age, followed by Bronze Summer and Iron Winter, set in alternate versions of the Bronze Age and the Iron Age.
+A more recent work in this direction is the Northland Trilogy, an alternate prehistory that begins with Stone Spring, set ten thousand years ago in the Stone Age, followed by Bronze Summer and Iron Winter, set in alternative versions of the Bronze Age and the Iron Age.
 In 2009, Baxter became a judge for the Sidewise Award for Alternate History, the first former winner among the panel.

-Another category, outside of the main body of Baxter's independent work, is sequels and installments of science-fiction classics.
-His first novel to achieve wide recognition (winning three literary awards) was The Time Ships, an authorised sequel to H.G.
-Wells' The Time Machine.
+Another category, outside of the main body of Baxter's independent work, is sequels and instalments of science-fiction classics.
+His first novel to achieve wide recognition (winning three literary awards) was The Time Ships, an authorised sequel to H. G. Wells' The Time Machine.
 The Time Odyssey series, a trilogy co-authored with Arthur C. Clarke, is connected to Clarke's four Space Odyssey novels.
 The trilogy consists of Time's Eye, Sunstorm, and Firstborn.
 Another novel is based on a synopsis written by Clarke, The Light of Other Days.
 Baxter has also published a Doctor Who novel, The Wheel of Ice.
-His most recent sequel is The Massacre of Mankind, an authorised sequel to H.G.
-Wells' The War of the Worlds.
+The Massacre of Mankind is an authorised sequel to H. G. Wells' The War of the Worlds.

 In 2010, Baxter began working on a new series with Terry Pratchett.
 This collaboration produced five books, The Long Earth, The Long War, The Long Mars, The Long Utopia and The Long Cosmos.

 Baxter has written non-fiction essays and columns for such publications as Critical Wave and the British SF Association's Matrix.

+Other activities

+Baxter is a chartered engineer and fellow of the British Interplanetary Society.